MioPoortvliet/COP-Population-Dynamics/README.md

 # COP-Population-Dynamics

-Authors: Jonah Post, Mio Poortvliet
+Authors: Jonah Post, Mio Poortvliet, Ilya Bolotov
 ##How to run

 Run main.py to run the animation.